Srinath Maddumage: Personal life

-He is a past pupil of Prince of Wales' College, Moratuwa.
+Maddumage was born on 16 October 1963 in Moratuwa, Sri Lanka. past pupil of Prince of Wales' College, Moratuwa.
 While in school, he started acting under Gurudeva Tissa Gunawardena.
 During that time, he played the title role in stage play Pandukabhaya directed by Simon Navagattegama.
 Maddumage has an external degree and diploma in Journalism from the University of Sri Jayewardenepura.

 He is married to Sriyani Jayawickrema, who is a PhD graduate in Water Management. the couple currently live in Epping, Victoria, Australia.
 They have one daughter, Menuri Chamathka.

 Acting career

 After secondary education, Maddumage studied theater and drama under teachers like Solamon Fonseka and Rudi Corrence.
 His maiden stage drama acting came through Monarawilak.
 He has acted in many teledramas directed by Nalan Mendis including Nedeyo, Sathpura Wasiyo and Sooriya Daruwo.
 He acted in stage drama Padhada Asapuwa by Sriyantha Mendis which got the opportunity to travel to 13 countries in Europe for staging the drama.
 Then in 1984, he acted in first television serial, Kathandara Pituwa and then in Watamaluwa.
 In 1985, he won a merit award at the Youth Award Festival for the role in play Vikalpa Samayama.
 He won the award for the Best Supporting Actor for his role in serial Depath Nai at Sumathi Awards.

 Maddumage started his film career with Ayoma back in 1995, directed by Parakrama Niriella with a minor role.
 In 1999, he was nominated for the award for Best Upcoming Actor at Sarasaviya Awards for the role in film Gini Avi Saha Gini Keli.